Omer-Zinman-Intel/TaggingApp/README.md

 - `py/register_toggle_note_completed.py`: Handles toggling note completion state, ensuring UI and backend stay in sync.
 - `logs/js_errors_YYYY-MM-DD.log`: Dedicated log files for JavaScript errors, separate from general client logs.
 - `states/Space_Exploration.json` (and others): Each state is stored as a separate JSON file for modular state management.
+- `static/js/find-in-text.js`: Logic for the new Find in Text widget, providing a floating search panel for navigating document content.

 See each file for more details on its responsibilities.
 The expanded structure supports better modularity, reliability, and debugging.